schxslt/schxslt/README.md

 [![DOI](https://zenodo.org/badge/157821911.svg)](https://zenodo.org/badge/latestdoi/157821911)

-SchXslt is a conformant Schematron processor implemented entirely in XSLT.
+SchXslt is a conforming Schematron processor implemented entirely in XSLT.
 It translates a Schematron schema into a XSL transformation that outputs a SVRL report when applied to an instance document.